-Peas are totally underrated.
+I think peas are totally underrated.
 They’re inexpensive, easy to cook or add to recipes, and packed with both protein and fiber.
-So they’re an excellent item to keep on hand in your freezer to whip up quick and easy dinners, like this Creamy Tuna Pasta with Peas.
-You only need a few ingredients, about 20 minutes, and you’ll have this warm, comforting dinner that will be equally as good the next day for lunch!
+So they’re an excellent item to keep in your freezer to whip up quick and easy dinners, like this Creamy Tuna Pasta with Peas.
+I only need a few ingredients and about 20 minutes to get this warm, comforting dinner on the table.
+AND it’s equally as good the next day for lunch!

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.